 Disciplining you kids with care – Telling your child off repetitively for not smiling & following instructions can quickly break down our session.
 Letting children play and explore is part of the fun, and giving children a little bit of time to get a feel for their surroundings can make all the difference in their participation.
 The word “no” usually makes children shut down or protest, both behaviours we want to avoid.
 I encourage you to have a ‘NO’ free session – In other words, parents cannot say “no” to the children during our time together.
 On the other end of the spectrum if your kids get over-silly, I have tricks to work through that too.

 During your session we want to encourage natural smiles, not forced ones & it’s my job to engage with your child to get natural reactions, to read the room & help find ways to make that happen without the pressure.

-Whether home boudoir or simply outdoors, body language is EVERYTHING in these sessions & I do help guide couple poses to show as much love & connection as possible without the awkwardness.
-This means, hugging, kissing, romance & lots of genuine, fun, playful moments.
+Whether home, boudoir or simply outdoors, body language is EVERYTHING in these sessions & I do help guide couple poses to show as much love & connection as possible without the awkwardness.
+This means, hugging, kissing, belly cradling, romance & lots of genuine, fun, playful moments.
 If you’re not up for a bit of loved-up-ness, then these sessions simply aren’t for you.